Do you have a business idea with the potential to trade online? This guide explains how to get your online business started.

 Will you set up your own website, use a reseller platform like Amazon or eBay, or a mixture of online sales and offline sales?

-Consider writing a business plan and doing research on what option is best for you.
+Consider writing a business plan and researching what option is best for you.
 Writing a business plan will help you narrow your target audience and determine what your customers expect from your site.
 You should ensure you can meet your customer’s expectations.

 Shopify and Squarespace offer templates for new e-commerce businesses.
 They’re easy to use and easy to manage.
 There are also great tools online that help you manage your client’s expectations.
-For example, if you want your clients to book meetings with you, Calendly is a great platform to manage your appointments online.
+For example, if you want your clients to book meetings with you, Calendly is a great online platform to manage your appointments.

 2) Sole Trader or Limited Company